WWE News: ‘Raw’ Superstar Provides Update On His Future Following Contract Dispute And Reported Backstage Heat

 However, other reports suggest the claims might be true.
 As noted by The Inquisitr, WWE veteran Mark Henry pulled Rush aside to ask him about his internal heat, then claimed the young star lied to him about it.

 Rush’s relationship with his fellow WWE employees has been contentious since his days in NXT.
-He also received flak for a tweet he posted in 2017, where he joked about ex-WWE superstar Emma — now known by her name Tenille Dashwood in Impact Wrestling — after she was unexpectedly released from the company following a rivalry with Asuka.
+He also received flak for a tweet he posted in 2017, where he joked about ex-WWE superstar Emma — now known by her name, Tenille Dashwood, in Impact Wrestling — after she was unexpectedly released from the company following a rivalry with Asuka.

 The fact that WWE gave Rush a shot on Monday Night Raw so soon into his career proves that the company has high hopes for the 24-year-old.
 If he can settle this current drama and get back to doing what he does best, he’ll go a long way in the company.